 The GPU as a Service market size has seen major growth over the last three years.

-This generative AI boom led to increased prices for both GPUs and RAM.
-This means companies no longer seek to buy servers and prefer to rent them.
+The current generative AI boom has increased prices for both GPUs and RAM.
+In this scenario, companies and professionals no longer seek to buy servers and prefer to rent them.

 In 2025, the GPU as a service market was worth $5.59 billion worldwide, and that’s expected to grow to $73.69 billion by 2035.